 New Jersey Fights for Atlantic City

 New Jersey objected to this scheme, passing a law in 2012 New Jersey to control and regulate sports betting that it knows is already happening in New Jersey.
-Many states have wanted to legalize sports gambling but New Jersey correctly believes that Nevada has an unfair advantage over Atlantic City because sports betting is legal in Nevada.
+Many states have wanted to legalize sports gambling, but New Jersey correctly believes that Nevada has an unfair advantage over Atlantic City because sports betting is legal in Nevada.

 The 3rd Circuit

 The case went to the 3rd Circuit.
 New Jersey contended that PASPA impermissibly impedes a state’s exercise of its lawmaking power because it cannot regulate sports gambling.
 The sports leagues (MLB, NFL, NCAA, NHL, who somehow got past Article III standing arguments) and the U.S. government realized they had a problem defending the statute on 10th Amendment grounds.
 The Tenth Amendment provides that “powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
-The Supreme Court calls this the “anticommandeering” rule which says the feds cannot make the states implement federal regulatory rules.
-Is hard to argue an anti-sports gambling rule is anything other than anticommandeering that singles out states that can and states that cannot allow sports gambling.
+The Supreme Court calls this the “anticommandeering” rule, which says the feds cannot make the states implement federal regulatory rules.
+Is it hard to argue an anti-sports gambling rule is anything other than anticommandeering that singles out states that can and states that cannot allow sports gambling?

 But the league still maintained the New Jersey law was violative of PASPA.
 So they came up with the argument that PASPA was constitutional because it did not technically prohibit sports betting.
 Since it prescribed only “licensing,” it did not direct states in the exercise of their police powers.
 The argument was that PASPA does not violate the anti-commandeering doctrine because the law does not force the states to administer any federal regulatory program.
 Just do not make any laws allowing gambling on sports and you will not have to spend any money on the regulatory objective, the leagues argued.
 They did not explain how this was not directly ordering New Jersey not to allow gambling.
 But it did not matter.
 A divided 3rd Circuit sided with the leagues.